mlapinm/A02Nh/html6ccna/b107tabs.md

 Table end.
 Table 9-3 STP/RSTP: Reasons for Forwarding or Blocking Characterization of Port STP State Description
-All the root switchís ports Forwarding The root switch is always the designated switch on all connected segments.
+All the root switch‚Äôs ports Forwarding The root switch is always the designated switch on all connected segments.
-Each nonroot switchís root
+Each nonroot switch‚Äôs root
 port
 Forwarding The port through which the switch has the least cost to reach the root switch (lowest root cost).
-Each LANís designated port Forwarding The switch forwarding the Hello on to the segment, with the lowest root cost, is the designated switch for that segment.
+Each LAN‚Äôs designated port Forwarding The switch forwarding the Hello on to the segment, with the lowest root cost, is the designated switch for that segment.
 All other working ports Blocking The port is not used for forwarding user frames,